Viktor Korchnoi: First World Championship match against Karpov

 In quality of play, the match itself never measured up to the press headlines that it generated, although as a sporting contest it had its share of excitement.
 The match would go to the first player to win six games, draws not counting.
 After 17 games, Karpov had an imposing 4–1 lead.
 Korchnoi won game 21, but Karpov won game 27, putting him on the brink of victory with a 5–2 lead.
 Korchnoi bravely fought back, scoring three wins and one draw in the next four games, to equalise the match at 5–5 after 31 games.
 However, Karpov won the very next game, and the match, by 6–5 with 21 draws.

+Shortly before the match began, Korchnoi's son, who along with Korchnoi's wife had applied to leave the Soviet Union, was drafted into the Soviet army and went into hiding.
+In 1979 he was sentenced to two-and-a-half years in prison for draft evasion.

-Korchnoi alleged that when acting as his second in this match, Raymond Keene broke his contract by writing a book about the match (which appeared three days after the match finished) having specifically signed an agreement "not to write, compile or help to write or compile any book during the course of the match".
+Korchnoi alleged that Raymond Keene, his second in the World Championship match, broke his contract by writing a book about the match (which appeared three days after the match finished) having specifically signed an agreement "not to write, compile or help to write or compile any book during the course of the match".
 Korchnoi commented: "Mr Keene betrayed me.
 He violated the contract.
 It was clear that while Mr Keene was writing one book and then another, Mr Stean was doing his work for him."
 Attempts to defend Keene were rebutted by Michael Stean's mother, who stated that she was in a position to know what was in Keene's contract since she herself had typed it.
 Keene, she claimed, had signed this despite having already negotiated a contract with Batsford to write a book about the match.
 She described "a premeditated and deliberate plan to deceive" and noted that Keene's conduct had come under suspicion during the match.